Tour Vermont Higher Ed Virtually.

 For those who have earned an undergraduate degree and want to make a difference in the world, the School of International Training is the place to start.
 With graduate programs in international education, sustainable development, and more, this school is perfect for big-picture thinkers.

 Student body: 470

 Second only to UVM in enrollment, the Community College of Vermont boasts over 7,000 pupils across its 12 campuses.
-With the lowest tuition of any of the Vermont State colleges, many students attend part-time while holding a day job.
-This provides CCV with an incredibly diverse student body—men and women of all ages and backgrounds come together to pursue associate’s degrees ranging from visual arts to criminal justice.
+With the lowest tuition of any of the Vermont State Colleges, many students attend part-time while holding a day job.
+This provides CCV with an incredibly diverse student body—men and women of all ages and backgrounds come together to pursue associate degrees and certificates ranging from visual arts to criminal justice.